 Blades can become unbalanced when dirt that is sucked into the deck, from normal usage, wears one side of the blade more than the other.
-A blade can also become unbalance during the blade sharpening process because more metal is removed from one side of the blade than the other.
+A blade can also become unbalanced during the blade sharpening process because more metal is removed from one side of the blade than the other.

 It’s important to balance your blade using a blade balancer after you sharpen your blades and before installing on your Craftsman.
 Learn more about sharpening and balancing your Craftsman blades here.